-In January 2017, the Committee determined that each goal has sufficient information to certify achievement thereunder and further determined that the 2016 Performance Goals had been achieved at the 100% level, justifying entitlement to the full potential cash bonus amounts.
+In January 2018, the Committee determined that it had sufficient information to evaluate and certify achievement of each goal and further determined that all of the 2017 Performance Goals, with the exception of stock performance goal, had been achieved at, or in the case of the cash goals, in excess of the 100% level, resulting in the full potential cash bonus amounts.

 Equity Awards.
-In January 2016, the Committee granted stock options vesting over three years to our Named Executive Officers, other than Ms. van den Boom and Mr. Selhorn, in recognition of achievement of 2015 Goals as follows: Dr. Iwaki 120,000 shares; Dr. Matsuda 100,000 shares; and Messrs.
-Okajima and O'Brien 30,000 shares.
-The Committee also granted performance-based stock options in January 2016 as follows: 320,000 shares to Dr. Iwaki, 170,000 shares to Dr. Matsuda and 120,000 shares to Mr. Okajima and 115,000 shares to Mr. O'Brien.
+In January 2017, the Committee granted performance based stock options to our Named Executive Officers, other than Mr. Selhorn, in recognition of achievement of 2017 Goals, each with a strike price of \$6.10 per share, as follows: 450,000 shares to Dr. Iwaki, 280,000 shares to Dr. Matsuda, 100,000 shares to Mr. Okajima and 200,000 shares to Mr. O'Brien.

 In determining the size of these equity awards, the Committee considered the status of our executive officers' then-outstanding awards, our corporate performance for the last year and the expected contributions to future corporate performance.
 The Committee also considered the overall share reserve available under our equity plan and the equity plan "burn" rates of market references.
-The performance vesting, as with eligibility for cash bonus compensation, was based upon achievement of the same 2016 Goals described above under "Cash Bonus Compensation-2016 Goals."
+The performance vesting objectives applicable to the 2017 stock options, was based upon achievement of the same 2017 Goals described above under "Cash Bonus Compensation-2017 Goals."
 While vesting is determined by reference to these pre-determined objectives, the final vesting determination for the executive officers was not guaranteed and could be adjusted in the sole discretion of the Committee after review of the year's accomplishments.